philipperolet/the-rabbit-game/README.md

 Both humans and AIs can play.
 By defaut AIs play.
 Use query parameter `player=human` to play yourself

 ### AI play
-Press `Enter` to start / stop the AI player (chosen among multiple implementations in the game server args, see below).
-When stopped, press `Spacebar` to let it move step-by-step.
+Press `Spacebar` to start / stop the AI player (chosen among multiple implementations in the game server args, see below).
+When stopped, press `n` to let it move step-by-step.

 ### Human play
 Move the player with arrow keys, or e - d - s - f keys.
 Game starts at level 1, and if the player clears all 6 predefined levels you will see the ending.